Virginia Probate and Estate Administration

 - Distribution of assets to the beneficiaries

-We advise executors and estate administrators on how to handle outstanding debts, what documentation is needed to collect life insurance and transfer ownership of retirement accounts, and how (and whether it is necessary) to get the probate process started with the Clerk of Court.
-If complications arise, we can advise on how to minimize conflict and carry out your duties as executor or administrator efficiently and in compliance with the law.
-Lelia and Michael Winget-Hernandez are experienced attorneys who provide practical and compassionate advice to their clients who are dealing with the loss of loved one.
+We advise executors and estate administrators on handling outstanding debts, what documentation is needed to collect life insurance and transfer ownership of retirement accounts, and how (and whether it is necessary) to get the probate process started with the Clerk of Court.
+If complications arise, we can advise on minimizing conflict and carrying out your duties as executor or administrator efficiently and in compliance with the law.
+Lelia and Michael Winget-Hernandez are experienced probate administration attorneys who provide practical and compassionate advice to their clients who are dealing with the loss of a loved one.

-Probate is the process of authenticating a last will and testament if the deceased has created one.
-It is supervised by the court and includes locating and attaching a value to the assets of the decedent, making payment for any bills and taxes, and then distributing the estate to the beneficiaries.
+Probate in Virginia is the process of authenticating a last will and testament if the deceased has created one.
+It is supervised by the Court and includes locating and attaching a value to the decedent’s assets, making payment for any bills and taxes, and then distributing the estate to the beneficiaries.
+If you have countable assets owned in your name or made payable to your Virginia estate, it will go through probate.

-If someone dies without a Will, then they have died intestate and estate passes to their next of kin as provided in Virginia Code Section 64.2-200.
+If someone dies without a Will, they have died intestate, and estate passes to their next of kin as provided in Virginia Code Section 64.2-200.
 For more information about dying without a Will versus dying with a Will, click here.

-How Can an Attorney Help with Probate or Estate Administration?
+How Can a Virginia Attorney Help with Probate or Estate Administration?

-If you have recently lost a loved one, and have questions about what to do, please call or email us to an appointment for a free initial consultation so that can help you decide how much help you may need and help you understand your role in settling your loved one’s estate.
+If you have recently lost a loved one and have questions about what to do, please call or email us to an appointment for a free initial consultation so that we can help you decide how much help you may need and help you understand your role in settling your loved one’s estate.
+Commonwealth Life and Legacy Counsel have offices in Zion Crossroads, Lake Anna, Troy, and Mineral to best serve our central Virginia community.